Question Answering as Programming for Solving Time-Sensitive Questions: Introduction

-Specifically, our method consists of two phases: $1$.Represent all as codes, where we first \textbf{Parse} the given question into a python dict, then \textbf{Extract} relevant information from the provided context and store these items in a python list.
-This enables a comprehensive gathering of relevant information, efficiently capturing and organizing the necessary details dispersed throughout the documents. $2$.Choose answer through programming, due to the notorious hallucination inherent in LLMs, it is necessary to check if the extracted contents are faithful to the corresponding context, further more, as there may be multiple potential answers, we need to pick out the best-matching answer to the question.
-To this end, we construct two functions \textbf{Check} and \textbf{Match} to reduce interference and find the most appropriate answer.
+Specifically, our method consists of two phases: $1$.Represent all as codes, since LLMs cannot rigorously reason by themselves, we endeavor to harness their strong coding ability to transform the question and context into well-structured codes.
+We first \textbf{Parse} the given question into a python dict, then \textbf{Extract} relevant information from the provided context and store these items in a python list.
+This allows a comprehensive gathering and organizing of relevant information dispersed throughout the documents.
+Besides, the collected code format information helps to facilitate the subsequent processing and avoid reasoning based on surface-level text semantics, $2$.Choose answer through programming, due to the notorious hallucination inherent in LLMs, it is necessary to check if the extracted contents are faithful to the corresponding context.
+Furthermore, as there may be multiple potential answers, we need to reason out the best-matching answer to the question.
+Since all the obtained information is represented as codes, we can easily construct two functions \textbf{Check} and \textbf{Match} to reduce hallucination and ensure accuracy.

-With our approach, we move beyond the traditional paradigm of using LLMs to directly generate an answer or read given context and then provide an answer, avoiding the inability to verify whether the answer satisfies the constraints set out in the question, and overcoming the limits of context length for model input, thus empowering LLMs to read through passages of any length and uncover the eligible answer concealed within the lengthy documents.
-Experimentally evaluation on multiple time-sensitive factual datasets shows that our approach consistently outperforms strong baselines with LLMs and approximates the performance of supervised fine-tuned models.
-Notably, we achieve up to $9.0\%$, $6.3\%$ and $5.7\%$ absolute improvements on TimeQA, TempQuestions and TimeQuestions over state-of-the-art few-shot methods.
+With our approach, we move beyond the traditional paradigm of using LLMs to directly generate an answer or read a given context and then provide an answer, avoiding the inability to verify whether the answer satisfies the constraints set out in the question.
+Furthermore, by storing intermediate information in code, we overcome the length limit of the model input, thus empowering LLMs to read through the passages and uncover the eligible answer concealed within the lengthy documents.
+Experimental evaluation on multiple time-sensitive question-answering datasets shows that our approach consistently outperforms strong baselines and approximates the performance of supervised methods.
+Notably, we achieve up to $14.5\%$, $10.5\%$ and $8.6\%$ absolute improvements on TimeQA, TempQuestions and TimeQuestions over state-of-the-art few-shot methods.

+In summary, our contributions are as follows. \begin{itemize} \item Our experimental results reveal that LLMs cannot accurately answer factual questions with time constraints, even induced with a Chain-of-Thought prompt. \item We propose a novel reasoning approach for solving the aforementioned problem with LLMs, called \textbf{QAaP}, that reframes the question-answering task as programming by representing question and context as code, then obtaining the answer through programming, as opposed to asking LLMs to directly provide the answer. \item We demonstrate the superiority of QAaP compared to other few-shot methods on several datasets, which achieves up to $14.5\%$ absolute improvement on TimeQA over strong baselines and surpasses the previous supervised SoTA on TempQuestions. \end{itemize}